briandconnelly/nicheconstruct/paper/response_to_reviewers.md

 \rule{\textwidth}{1pt}

-Once again, we deeply appreciate time time and effort that you and the two reviewers have dedicated to our research and the constructive comments provided.
+Once again, we deeply appreciate time and effort that you and the two reviewers have dedicated to our research and the constructive comments provided.
 We hope you'll find that this manuscript has benefitted tremendously from them.
 Please do not hesitate to contact us if we can clarify any of our comments above.

 Thank you for your continued consideration of our manuscript.